Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 ## Dataset:

 - **Source**: Kaggle – Credit Card Fraud Detection Dataset.
-- **Records**: 786,363 transactions
+- **Records**: **786,363** transactions
-- **Features**: 28 anonymized numerical features and target label `Class` (0 = legit, 1 = fraud)
+- **Features**: **28 features** and target label `Class` (0 = legit, 1 = fraud)

  ----

 1. #### DATA PREPROCESING:

-- Used isnull() function to check missing values and there was no missing values present across all records.
+- Used **isnull().sum()** function to check missing values and there was no missing values present across all records.
-- Used nunique() to check unique values present in the dataset.
+- Used **nunique()** to check unique values present in the dataset.

-Insights: CurrentBalance, TransactionDatetime and Available_Money has highest unique values b/w (10,0000 - 14,0000).
+**Insights:** **CurrentBalance, TransactionDatetime and Available_Money has highest unique values b/w (10,0000 - 14,0000).**
-Followed by transaction_amount with approx 40,000 unique values.
-Lastly, Merchant_Name with 2300 and CardLast4digits with 1225 unique values.
+Followed by transaction_amount with approx **40,000 unique values.** Lastly, **Merchant_Name with 2300 and CardLast4digits with 1225 unique values.**

-- Checked Data Quality and accuracy, whitespaces & empty strings.
+- Checked Data Quality and if there are any whitespaces & empty strings present in dataset.

 **Insights:** (Dropped coulmns  - 'echoBuffer', 'merchantCity', 'merchantState','merchantZip', 'posOnPremises', 'posConditionCode',  'recurringAuthInd' which were empty strings).

-- Performed **Statastical testing** using **A/B Testing (Chi-Square and ANOVA )** for feature importance and validation.
+- Performed **Statastical testing** using **A/B Testing (Chi-Square and ANOVA)** for feature importance and validation.
 It tells us whether the association between a feature and the target is likely due to chance or not.
 A low p-value indicates that the relationship is statistically significant and not random.

-**Insights:**  *Columns such as PosEntryMode, CurrentExpDate, TransactionType, AcqCountry, and MerchantCountryCode exhibit low Chi-Square statistics and high p-values, indicating a lack of statistical significance in distinguishing between fraudulent and non-fraudulent transactions.
-As a result, these features can be safely excluded from further analysis.*
+**Insights:**  Columns such as **PosEntryMode, CurrentExpDate, TransactionType, AcqCountry, and MerchantCountryCode** shows low Chi-Square statistics and high p-values, indicating a lack of statistical significance in distinguishing between fraudulent and non-fraudulent transactions.
+As a result, these features can be safely excluded from further analysis.

-- **Fraud rates for numerical features,** Calculated the average fraud rate for each category within these variables and their thresolds.

-- This means you’re only looking at the top X% of values for that feature and the proportion of fraudulent transactions within that slice of the data.
-So, essentially we are testing: “If we only focus on the higher values of this feature, does fraud happen more often or less often?"

-For **credit limit,** fraud rate is mostly flat around 1.3–1.5%, regardless of the threshold.
-This suggests credit limit doesn’t strongly influence fraud likelihood.
-Fraud is spread evenly across both low and high credit limits.

-Fraud rate decreases slightly as **available money** increases, with 10% threshold  we see 1.52% fraud rate and with 90% threshold we see 1.21% fraud rate.
-People with lower available money balances show slightly higher fraud rates.

-**Fraud rate increases steadily as transaction amounts get larger, with 10% threshold, we see 1.6% fraud rate and with 90% threshold we see 3.4% fraud rate.
-There is strong upward trend: Higher-value transactions are much more likely to be fraudulent.**

-These results can be potentially because of imbalance dataset and could lead to bias results, we cannot solely rely on these findings without using SMOTE or class weightage techniques.

 ---

 - #### FRAUD RATE FOR CURRENT_BALANCE, TRANSACTION_AMOUNT, AVAILABLE_MONEY AND CREDIT_LIMIT:**

+Calculated the average fraud rate for each category within these variables and their thresolds.

 <img width="693" height="415" alt="Screenshot 2025-09-13 at 01 37 38" src="https://github.com/user-attachments/assets/6f62c563-9e88-4cdf-b515-948adf525d4d" />